Evo-soft/.github/profile/README.md

 Based on the Microsoft Dynamics 365 Business Central accounts package this auction software integrates all the standard award winning accounting features to meet the requirements of auction houses.
 Everything a successful auction house needs in one package.

 # Further reading
-For more information on software and services from Evo-soft, visit our [website](https:evo-soft.co.uk).
+For more information on software and services from BCN, visit our [website](https://bcn.co.uk).